SpudGunMan/meshing-around/README.md

 - https://github.com/pdxlocations/meshtastic-Python-Examples
 - https://github.com/geoffwhittington/meshtastic-matrix-relay

-GitHub user PiDiBi looking at test functions and other suggestions like wxc, CPU use, and alerting ideas Discord and Mesh user Cisien, and github Hailo1999, for testing and ideas!
+GitHub user mrpatrick1991 For Docker configs, PiDiBi looking at test functions and other suggestions like wxc, CPU use, and alerting ideas
+Discord and Mesh user Cisien, and github Hailo1999, for testing and ideas!